 Skip to main content

-Directions to Coconut Palace (Manila) with public transportation
+Directions to Coconut Palace station (Manila) with public transit

 The following transit lines have routes that pass near Coconut Palace

-How to get to Coconut Palace by bus?
+How to get to Coconut Palace station by bus?

 Click on the bus route to see step by step directions with maps, line arrival times and updated time schedules.

-How to get to Coconut Palace by train?
+How to get to Coconut Palace station by train?

 Click on the train route to see step by step directions with maps, line arrival times and updated time schedules.